 About Barton Legal Group

-Brendon Barton started Barton Legal Group after spending a decade as an attorney at one of the world's largest international law firms, Bryan Cave LLP.
+Brendon Barton started Barton Legal Group after spending a decade as an attorney in Southern California at one of the world's largest international law firms, Bryan Cave LLP.

 Mr. Barton has represented a number of Fortune 100 and 500 companies.
 He has represented large lending institutions, aerospace companies, and one of the nation's largest home builders.
 He handles civil disputes and litigation, including business disputes, real estate, contract disputes, business torts, lending, construction and fraud claims, fiduciary duty claims, creditor's rights, receiverships, unfair competition, product liability, and other civil matters.
 Mr. Barton has also defended against product liability and personal injury claims.